-Each found issue should be properly reported using special tools and applications.
+Each detected issue should be properly reported using special tools and applications.

 8. Roles and Responsibilities

-Roles and responsibilities on the project must be clearly defined and divided among the project stuff.
+Project roles and responsibilities should be clearly defined and divided among the project staff.
 Commonly, the roles are as follows:

 8.1 Project Manager

-Project Manager is responsible for managing the whole testing process.
-He/she approves all test documentation, considers budget and time terms, and provides necessary resources.
+The Project Manager is responsible for managing the whole testing process.
+They approve all test documentation, considers budget and time terms, and provide necessary resources.

 8.2 Test Lead

-Test Lead is responsible for collecting requirements, planning process, test activity monitoring and project reporting.
+The Test Lead is responsible for collecting requirements, planning process, test activity monitoring, and project reporting.

 8.3 Test Engineer

-Test Engineer is responsible for tests case preparation and execution as well as issue reporting.
+The Test Engineer is responsible for test case preparation and execution, as well as issue reporting.

 The list of testing deliverables usually contains: